TimLeeTY/projectC/readme.md

 ## Corrections for $\chi$ \label{sec:chiDiss}

 As previously mentioned, if we applied equation \ref{eq:calc_obsv} directly, $\chi$ would be skewed towards lower temperatures.
-This resulted from the finite probability for all spins to flip at subcritical equilibria (i.e.\ for ferromagnetic systems):
+This resulted from the finite probability for all spins to flip simultaneously at subcritical temperatures:
 \begin{equation}
     \begin{aligned}
         P_\mathrm{flip} & \sim \prod_{i=1}^{N^2}\exp(-4\beta J) \\